DyuthiVivek/Zense-Project/README.md

 14. Run `chromedriver` in a different terminal.
 Run `main.py` from the same terminal with the virtual environment.

+15. Send *'Chat: your message'* to your telegram bot to send the message in the meeting chat.
+Send *'Speak: your message'* to speak your message in the meeting.

-15. The transcript and summary of the meeting will be mailed to you at the end of the meeting.
+16. The transcript and summary of the meeting will be mailed to you at the end of the meeting.

 ## Challenges